qbiomaster/qBioMaster-introduction/Detailed program.md

    1. (30') What is DNA?
 DNA is the molecule that carries information.
 Double helix structure.
 Basepairing.
 [DNA basics](constructs/UE_Introduction/Basics_DNA.ipynb)
    2. (30') DNA in biotechnology: DNA origami.
 Talk by Gaetan Bellot.
 2. Manipulating DNA (1.5h).
    1. (1h) DNA supercoling.
 Why is DNA supercoiled?
 What is the supercoiling state of DNA in a cell?
 Proteins acting on DNA management: replichore, topoisomerases, RNA polymerase, translocases and helicases.
 Example for bacteria.
 How can DNA supercoiling be manipulated in vitro?
-Principles and applications of magnetic tweezers. `construct: magTweezers_manipulateDNA`
+Principles and applications of magnetic tweezers.
+[DNA supercoiling](constructs/UE_Introduction/DNAsupercoiling.ipynb)
    2. (30') Use of optical tweezers to understand the mechanisms of molecular motors.
-[OT_construct](OT_construct.ipynb).
+[OT_construct](constructs/UE_Introduction/OT_construct.ipynb).
 Talk by Ashley Nord.
 3. Nucleosomes and epigenetics (1.5h).
    1. (30') First level of higher order chromatin structure in eukaryotes: the nucleosome.
 Structure of the nucleosome.
-Histones, histone octamers, and how DNA is wrapped around. `construct: nucleosomeParticle`
+Histones, histone octamers, and how DNA is wrapped around. [nucleosomes](constructs/UE_Introduction/nucleosomeParticle.ipynb)
    2. (30') What is epigenetics?
 Histone modifications can alter the structure of chromatin and the function of the nucleus.
-Catalogue of the most relevant histone modifications. `construct: histoneModifications`
+Catalogue of the most relevant histone modifications.
+[Histone modifications](constructs/UE_Introduction/histoneModifications.ipynb)
    3. (30') Proteins that can read and write histone modifications.
 How do they work?
-Examples from single molecule manipulation, and fluorescence. `construct: chromatinModifiers`
+Examples from single molecule manipulation, and fluorescence.  [chromatinModifiers](constructs/UE_Introduction/chromatinModifiers.ipynb)
 4. Transcription factors (1h45').
    1. (30') What is a transcription factor? what are general and developmental TFs?
 Why so many?
 What are cis-regulatory elements?
 What are enhancers?
 Why are enhancers important?
 What should I look at to identify an enhancer?
-Study of a genomic region using chip-seq profiles.`construct: transcriptionFactors_introduction `
+Study of a genomic region using chip-seq profiles. [transcription_factors](constructs/UE_Introduction/transcription_factors.ipynb)
    2. (30') How can we study the dynamics of DNA binding proteins?
 Are they always bound to their targets?
 [Study the diffusion of DNA binding proteins using sptPALM](constructs/UE_Introduction/spt_PALM_ParB_proteins.ipynb)
    3. (45') Use of structural biology methods to dissect the mechanisms of transcription factors in transcriptional regulation.
 Talk by William Bourguet.
 5. Higher-order chromatin structure (1h45').